plainionist/plainionist.github.io/_posts/2023-01-04-BDD-in-Action.md

 <!--more-->

-- short overview on BDD

-## First Part

-- is about how to define business goals and break down those into features
-- vision - goals - capabilities - features - stories - acceptance criteria - examples - code
-  - goals (why): how to earn money (how to come up with good goals)
-  - capabilities (how): what does the system need to provide to achieve those goals
-  - features (what): implemented components that deliver capabilities
-  - stories: chunks of features
+The book starts with a quick tour on what BDD is really about and already there it becomes clear that it is much more than just writing tests with GIVEN-WHEN-THEN phrases.
+The rest of the book is divided into four parts.

+The first part is all about the business.
+It explains how to define the business goals (the "why") and the capabilities (the "how") of the system to be built.
+It continues explaining how to come up with features (the "what") and how those can be broken down into stories and illustrated by concrete examples.
-- focus on communication and collaboration between business/domain experts and the team.
+The emphasis is thereby always on communication and collaboration between business/domain experts and the team.
-- ensure to "build the right system"
-- features illustrated by concrete examples to avoid misunderstandings

-## Second part

-- from features and examples "acceptance criteria" which are turned into "executable specifications"
-- dont write tests - exectuable specifications
-- feature files with scenarios
-- here we use gherkin (given when then)
-- focus on WHAT not on HOW (key difference from executable spec to tests), less is more
-- living documentation: always up to date, reports progress,

-## Third part

-- third part: how to automate
-- there are tools
-- design: feature files, steps, test abstractions
-- initialization and cleanup
-- separate the what from how
-- can be on UI layer but most should focus on business rules layer
-- also on lower (more technical level, unit tests) focus is on "executable specification" and not on test
-- shows tools and libraries how to practically do it

-## Fourth part
+In essence, it is all about "building the right system".

+The second part describes how features and examples are turned into acceptance criteria and how those are turned into "executable specification".
+The key message is: "Don't write tests, write executable specifications".
+To achieve this, this part gives an overview on Gherkin and how to write good BDD scenarios.

+The third part focuses on how to automate the scenarios written in Gherkin.
+It explains design aspects as well as how to use different automation frameworks in different programming languages.
+If finally shows that the idea of "executable specifications" is not limited to automating (business) acceptance criteria but that it can also be beneficial when being used for describing and verifying lower level technical aspects.

-- last part shows how BDD can even support project management to track progress of the project
+The last part of the book shows how BDD can even support project management to track the progress of the project and how it can be integrated into any CI/CD pipeline.
-- and how to integrate BDD (specs) in the CI/CD pipeline

-## Conclusion

-in sumary: BDD is not just given-when-then it is really what the name states a "software development method"
+In summary, BDD is not just about writing tests using GIVEN-WHEN-THEN.
+Instead, it is what the name already indicates: a complete software development approach.

-if u want to get max out of BDD - this book is worth reading - even if u have used Gherkin or any of the BDD tools already
+If you want to get the maximum benefit out of BDD for your project, this book is worth reading, even if you have some practical experience with Gherkin and BDD tools already.